vramana/cherow/README.md

 | `plugins`         | Let you add an array of plugins    |
 | `raw`             | Attach raw property on literal nodes (*Esprima and Acorn feature*)     |

-### Comments and comment collection
+### Comments

-Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to either an array or an function.
+Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to either an array or an function, or attach the comments to the AST node by setting `attachComment` to *true*.

 The type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).

-A function will be called with the following parameters
+A function will be called with the following parameters:

 - name - Either `Line` or `Block`
 - comment - The content of the comment